toficzak/digletto/README.md

 - [ ] in tests, I tried to check `createdDate`, but `write...AsString()` serializes differently than application.
   Application rounds millis.
 When this problem is solved, custom `ODTMatcher`.
 - [ ] fix constraint names to something human-readable in changelog.
 Maybe multiple changelogs?
 No idea.
-- [ ] coreHasNoDependencies() test in ArchitectureTest should be fixed.
+- [x] coreHasNoDependencies() test in ArchitectureTest should be fixed
 - [ ] clear database between each request test

 ### Architecture